kiedtl/website/src/content/blog/hare.md

 could've been a very promising language, like the Gemini Protocol[^4], it seems to have taken its goal of simplicity a bit too far.

 To return from the IRC quote from earlier, yes, systems programming **is** about the *how*, but *only to a certain extent*!
 I'm sure everyone agrees with this, but everyone sets a different line.
-Drew DeVault says "no FP stuff or high-order functions" (ignoring the fact that a chaining operator is just a different way to write the exact same code, it's just syntax sugar, for heaven's sake) and sets that as the boundary; yet he allows the existence of a well-fed standard library that includes *hashes* and *streams* and, goodness, *Unicode*! that all hide what's going on from the programmer.
+Drew DeVault says "no FP stuff or high-order functions" and sets that as the boundary; yet he allows the existence of a well-fed standard library that includes *hashes* and *streams* and, goodness, *Unicode*! that all hide what's going on from the programmer.
 That's the almost the *definition* of a function, a *chunk of reusable code* that *hides from the programmer* what's going on!

 And, yes, everyone has different opinions.
 In my opinion, as someone who's too used to there being at least `foldl` in a language's standard library